hoangtien47/Drift/README.md

 ## License
 Copyright (c) 2025 hoangtien47

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this game for personal, educational, or commercial purposes.
-See the LICENSE file for full details.
+This project is proprietary and may only be used, modified, or distributed by hoangtien47.
+All rights reserved.
+No other party is permitted to use, copy, or distribute this game or its source code without explicit written permission from hoangtien47.